cardano-foundation/CIPs/CIP-0PRS/CIP-0PRS.lagda.md

         }
 ```

-A party can create a new block by adding it to the local block tree and
-diffuse the block creation messages to the other parties.
-Block creation is
-possible, if as in *Praos*
+A party can create a new block by adding it to the local block tree and diffuse the block creation messages to the other parties.
+Block creation is possible, if as in Praos.

-  * the block signature is correct
+- the block signature is correct
-  * the party is the slot leader
+- the party is the slot leader

-Block creation updates the party's local state and for all other parties a
-message is added to the message buffer
+Block creation updates the party's local state, but for all other parties a message is added to the message buffer

 ```agda
     infix 2 _⊢_↷_
     data _⊢_↷_ : {p : PartyId} → Honesty p → State → State → Set where

       honest : ∀ {p} {t} {M} {π} {σ}